waynodiablo/Oystercard/oystercard/solutions/08_touch_in_out.md

 - [ ] Write implementation of these methods that will make the tests pass
 - [ ] Use an RSpec predicate matcher to check if the card is in use

 These methods all share a common feature - they are responsible for tracking when the oyster card is being used.
 Make this first test pass by defining a touch_in method, then let's think about adding some functionality.
-We want `touch_in` to change an internal status `in_use` from false to true.
+We want `touch_in` to change an internal status `in_journey` from false to true.
 Our first test could look something like this:

 ```ruby
 it 'is initially not in a journey' do